VTrost/codecademy-coursework/README.md

 # codecademy-coursework
 Collection of projects completed during Codecademy courses.

+Note: project directory and file names are unchanged from what they were provided as.

 ## Contents
 ### *Course*: Data Science Foundations Skill Path
 ### *Projects*: